Fikriye: Private life

 Fikriye was born in the city of Larissa, in the region of Thessaly, then part of the Kingdom of Greece.
 Historians agree on her birth year as 1887, while some sources give it as 1897.
 Her father was Memduh Hayrettin and her mother was Vasfiye.
 She had a sister Jülide and an elder brother Enver.

-It is still discussed whether Fikriye was a niece of Mustafa Kemal.
-It is asserted that her father Memduh Hayrettin was the brother of Ragıp Bey, the second spouse of Mustafa Kemal's mother Zübeyde Hanım.

-What is known for certain about Fikriye is that she spoke Greek and French, and played the piano and the oud.
+Besides her mother tongue Turkish, it is said that she spoke Greek and French and it is also said that she played the piano and the oud.